 I got curious as I had never heard of Kesar Chai anywhere.
 Even after living in Hyderabad for almost two years now, this is the first time I tasted this Chai.
 So the young Owner took me to the kitchen and showed me how the Irani Chai and Kesar Chai were made.

 Irani Chai & Kesar Chai

-Irani Chai is made in these huge degchis or pots that are constantly on fire.
-For Kesar Chai the concoction is made like coffee with tea powder generously mixed with Kesar.
+Irani Chai is made in these huge Degchis or pots that are constantly on fire.
+For Kesar Chai, the concoction is made like the coffee with tea powder generously mixed with Kesar.
 To this concoction hot milk is added when a customer places the order.
 This milk comes only from a particular dairy to maintain the consistency of taste.
-In fact he corrected me that Nayaab is a Teahouse and not a hotel as the board outside suggests.
+In fact, he corrected me that Nayaab is a Teahouse and not a hotel as the board outside suggests.